 Challenge And Conflict

 In Mythmaster, Challenges are resovled by rolling dice, and the granularity of Challenges is generally small.
-We don't roll Challenge to see if your character completes their goals, but rather to see if they succeed at their actions.
-In other words, your goal might be to destroy the ancient artifact that the Infernal Queen draws her power from, and cast her back to the realms from whence she came, but we don't roll a Challenge to see if you do that.
-Instead, we roll Challenges do determine the results of all of the actions you perform in pursuit of that goals, such as swining your sword to strike an enemy, or leaping to cross a fire chasm.
-It is through the accomplishment of many small actions over time that the adenture is constructed.
+We don't roll Challenges to see if your character completes their goals, but rather to see if they succeed at their actions.
+In other words, your goal might be to destroy the ancient artifact from which the Infernal Queen draws her power and cast her back to the realms from whence she came, but we don't roll a Challenge to see if you do that.
+Instead, we roll Challenges to determine the results of all of the actions you perform in pursuit of that goal, such as swinging your sword to strike an enemy, or leaping across a chasm of flame.
+It is by accomplishing of many small actions over time that the adventure is constructed.